jweinst1/Peryton/README.md

 Where changing the let constant causes an error.
 Python does not have constants.
 However, one can theoretically infer from the structure of a function or program if a variable has the need for being protected.
 Peryton will be developed to do this through a process called Flow_Analysis, that determines the connections between functions, classes, objects and other parts of a program.

+######Equivalency

+In Swift, there are times when using a specific element of the language is more effecient than it's equivalent element in Python.
+As a basic example:

+`class frogs(object):`

+    fly_count = 7
+    length = "four"

+* Since this class only contains a set of variables, it would be better suited as a struct, not a class.
+Peryton will be developed to tell that difference in the process of writing Swift code.

 * See the peryton package for the transpiler code.